neynarxyz/go-sdk/generated/hub-api/docs/MessageDataCommon.md

 ### NewMessageDataCommon

-`func NewMessageDataCommon(fid int32, timestamp int64, network FarcasterNetwork, ) *MessageDataCommon`
+`func NewMessageDataCommon(type_ MessageType, fid int32, timestamp int64, network FarcasterNetwork, ) *MessageDataCommon`

 NewMessageDataCommon instantiates a new MessageDataCommon object This constructor will assign default values to properties that have it defined,